bartificer/programming-by-stealth/docs/pbs87.md

 Iterator objects provide a `.next()` function for iterating over the values represented by the iterator object.
 Each time you call `.next()` a dictionary (plain object) with two keys is returned — the first key is `value`, and will be the current value in the sequence, and the second key is `done`, a boolean indicating whether or not the end of the sequence has been reached.

-Note that iterator objects are designed to be used once and then discarded, they are not intended as permanent references to the underlying data.
-When an iterator reaches the end of its sequence it is useless, there is no `.previous()` function, and there is no way to re-start the sequence!
+Note that iterator objects are designed to be used once and then discarded.
+They are not intended as permanent references to the underlying data.
+When an iterator reaches the end of its sequence, it is useless.
+There is no `.previous()` function, and there is no way to restart the sequence!

 As of ES6, a number of JavaScript objects are now iterable, including arrays, strings, and the special `arguments` objects within functions.
-Iterating over arrays and arguments seems obvious, but iterating over strings may seem a little stranger at first glance.
+Iterating over arrays and arguments seems obvious, but iterating over strings may seem a little strange at first glance.
 The iterator objects produced from strings iterate over the string one character at a time.
 The developers of third-party libraries can also implement the iterator protocol, making their objects iterable too if they so desire.
-Modern versions of jQuery have added iterator support, so the objects returned from the `$()` function are now iterable, producing iterators that iterate one tag at a time.
+Modern versions of jQuery have added iterator support.
+The objects returned from the `$()` function are now iterable, producing iterators that iterate one tag at a time.

 ### Iterator Object Example

 To play along with these examples, open a JavaScript console on the file `pbs87a.html`.

-This all sounds very abstract, so let’s create an iterator object and interact with its `.next()` function.
-To do this we’ll use an array, and we’ll make use of the fact that as of ES6 the `Array` class/prototype provides a `.values()` function which returns a fresh iterator object representing the array’s current values.
+This all sounds very abstract.
+Let’s create an iterator object and interact with its `.next()` function.
+To do this, we’ll use an array, and we’ll make use of the fact that, as of ES6, the `Array` class/prototype provides a `.values()` function which returns a fresh iterator object representing the array’s current values.

 ```javascript
 // create an array